engula/engula/docs/design.md

 A group of compute units is responsible for the command execution of one or more shards.
 The leader compute unit acts as the distinguished proposer in the consensus algorithm.
+If a shard has no leader, for example, on restart, the central unit assigns a leader to it.

 Shards can be split, merged, and transferred between compute units for load balance.